UditSankhadasariya/nft-minting-dapp-solana/README.md

 ### Tools used
  - [Metaplex](https://www.metaplex.com/) -> Metaplex is the NFT standard on Solana and has created a set of standardized tools and libraries to create NFTs, smart contracts, and more designed to make the process of creating and launching NFTs easier.
-It is a Smart-Contract-as-a-service 😜.
-Metaplex is kinda like a "Shopify for Solana NFTs"
+It is a Smart-Contract-as-a-service 😜
  - [Candy Machine](https://docs.metaplex.com/overviews/candy_machine_overview) -> A candy machine is what Metaplex calls a basic NFT drop where users can come in, click mint, and get an NFT.